bhrijalpatel/portal/docs/TRPC_SUPABASE_REALTIME_INTEGRATION_PLAN.md

   resolveJsonConflict(
     base: any,
     local: any,
-    remote: any
+    remote: any,
   ): { resolved: any; conflicts: string[] } {
     const conflicts: string[] = [];
-    const resolved = this.deepMerge(base, local, remote, '', conflicts);
+    const resolved = this.deepMerge(base, local, remote, "", conflicts);

     return { resolved, conflicts };
   }